-Fret and Fiddle are an award-winning group who formed in 2001 as a duo when Sallly and Andy discovered they had a mutual enthusiasm for The Hot Club de France, namely, the musical legends guitarist Django Reinhardt and violinist Stephane Grappelli.
-Over the years they have expanded to a trio, then a quartet, and now can offer a wide variety of combinations to suit any occasion or event.
+Fret and Fiddle are an award-winning group who formed in 2001 as a duo when Sally and Andy discovered they had a mutual enthusiasm for The Hot Club de France, namely, the musical legends guitarist Django Reinhardt and violinist Stephane Grappelli.
+Over the years they have expanded to a trio, a quartet and then a quintet and now can offer a wide variety of combinations to suit any occasion or event.
 Their quartet play the show “Grappelli Swing” a narrated musical journey of Stephane Grappelli's musical life, which regularly tours in the Midlands and beyond.

 Offering that special something that is just that little bit different, quirky and imaginative, you can hear this band play swing tunes, gypsy music, klezmer, folk, blues and even the odd Tom Waits song!